-Undergraduate Catalog

-Cox School of Business Graduate Catalog

-Dedman College of Humanities and Sciences Graduate Catalog

-Dedman School of Law Graduate Catalog

-Hart eCenter/SMU Guildhall Graduate Catalog

-Lyle School of Engineering Graduate Catalog

-Meadows School of the Arts Graduate Catalog

-Perkins School of Theology Graduate Catalog

-Simmons School of Education and Human Development Graduate Catalog
+- Undergraduate Catalog - Cox School of Business Graduate Catalog - Dedman College of Humanities and Sciences Graduate Catalog - Dedman School of Law Graduate Catalog - SMU Guildhall Graduate Catalog - Lyle School of Engineering Graduate Catalog - Meadows School of the Arts Graduate Catalog - Perkins School of Theology Graduate Catalog - Simmons School of Education and Human Development Graduate Catalog

+In addition, certain locations or programs provide their own schedules:

+- Continuing Education

+- Jan Term

+- SMU Abroad

+- SMU-in-Plano

+- SMU-in-Taos (Fort Burgwin)

+- Summer Studies

-Every effort has been made to include in this catalog information that, at the time of preparation for printing, most accurately represents Southern Methodist University.
+Every effort has been made to include in this catalog information that, at the time of preparation for publishing, most accurately represents Southern Methodist University.
 The provisions of the publication are not, however, to be regarded as an irrevocable contract between the student and Southern Methodist University.
 The University reserves the right to change, at any time and without prior notice, any provision or requirement, including, but not limited to, policies, procedures, charges, financial aid programs, refund policies and academic programs.